Welcome to today's edition of the Rush 24-7 podcast.

 That's what I've always liked about Martha.

-She's a low maintenance politician.
+She's a low-maintenance politician.

-The one in the barn jacket who kept smiling at me, seemed to know my name.
+And now I'm vaguely recalling that stranger across the room, the one in the barn jacket who kept smiling at me, seemed to know my name.

-Martha vanished for a while, and is it bad that I'm saying this?
+And is it bad that I'm saying this?

 I didn't really care.

-Suddenly that tall, handsome man was standing at my side doing something that Martha rarely did, offering to pay for drinks, chatting me up, curious what was on my mind.
+Suddenly, that tall, handsome man was standing at my side doing something that Martha rarely did, offering to pay for drinks, chatting me up, curious what was on my mind.

-Every time I tried telling Martha about my day, my hopes, my dreams, she shushed me, and she was preparing a legal brief for watching law and order, and now there's a stranger telling me he could change my entire world.
+Every time I tried telling Martha about my day, my hopes, my dreams, she shushed me, and she was preparing a legal brief for watching Law and Order, and now there's a stranger telling me he could change my entire world.

 Scott, that was his name, yeah, lived near the outlet stores, talked a lot about being smarter with money.

-I know not like Martha, who always had some expensive home renovation project up her sleeve.
+I know, not like Martha, who always had some expensive home renovation project up her sleeve.

 And then I remembered that time itself seemed to stop.

-The mundanity, which I don't think is a word, but he puts it in radio.
+The mundanity, which I don't think there's a word, but he puts it in radio, everyday events gave way to the exhilaration of my suddenly unpredictable existence.

-No more Martha taking me for granted, no more Martha calling all the shots.
+No more Martha calling all the shots.

-I was living the moment immersed in the life I always wanted before caution overwhelmed desire.
+I was living the moment, immersed in the life I always wanted before caution overwhelmed desire.

 We were on the dance floor, Scott and I, moving to the music, his hands all over my body politic.

-Everyone was watching, and I mean everyone, fellow partygoers, bartenders, passers by staring in the windows.
+Everyone was watching, and I mean everyone, fellow partygoers, bartenders, passers-by staring in the windows.

 Look at me, the Massachusetts electorate, the bellwether of America.